Niknymusing/audiosync-player/README.md

 handle_input: Handles user input from the console, allowing the user to enter new audio segments or server messages.

-send_interval: Sends a new audio segment to each connected client.

 check_intervals_queue: Checks the queue for new audio segments and sends them to the clients.